Real-time, property-level surface water flood forecasting

 - London Fire Brigade co-developed flood risk metrics and bespoke flood nowcasting tool

-- Partnership with IBM enables global adoption for maximum societal and economic impact
+- Partnerships with IBM, Zurich and BT enable global adoption for maximum societal and economic impact

-- Creation of eight jobs in two countries in 12 months, rising to 23 jobs by end of 2020
+- Creation of eight jobs in two countries in 12 months, rising to 70 jobs by 2025